gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * **Custom Fields** Add extra fields to your optin form to capture additional data from subscribers.
 * **Optin Campaign Schedule:** Allows you to specify a start and end date when an optin campaign is scheduled for display.
 * **Advance Analytics:** Get important metrics to improve your lead-generation strategy and make data-driven decisions to increase your revenue.
-* **Custom CSS:** An advance customization feature that allows you to customize your optin campaigns with your own CSS styles.
+* **Custom CSS:** An advance customization feature that allows you to customize your optin campaigns with your CSS styles.
 * **Display Effect:** 30+ built-in CSS3 animation effects to capture your visitor’s attention and bring awareness to your optin forms.
 * **MailOptin Leads:** It stores your leads within MailOptin as well as important data about your subscribers that normally can’t be passed to your ESP such as the referrer, time of conversion and where it occurred.
 * **Shortcode & Template Tag Embed:** Display optin forms anywhere on your website page and posts with shortcodes and anywhere on your theme with template tags.
 * **Autoresponder:** Immediately send an email to leads or subscribers that sign up to your email list.
-* **Email Notification after Conversion:** let's you get immediate notification emails whenever a new subscriber is added.
+* **Email Notification after Conversion:** lets you get immediate notification emails whenever a new subscriber is added.
 * **Facebook Custom Audience Integration:** saves leads to Facebook custom audiences so you can retarget them later.
 * **And lots more to come.**